Achieving the Impossible

 • Never starve yourself down to fit into clothes.
 Advice for young women and young men.
 Make the clothes fit you!
 The reason you have a muffin top, unflattering look or unflattering attire generally is the clothes are awful.
 Don’t be afraid to size up to make something work, or skip that item altogether.
 If it makes you feel bad, cut out the tag like old film stars did on set.
 My personal rule is, “If it needs shapewear, a strapless bra, or special underwear, I am not wearing it.”
 Too many people either have poor body confidence or starve themselves down because they are working with the wrong clothing.

 • This specific advice is all about girls and young women who haven’t begun down their career paths or are thinking about changing careers.
-The world is oversaturated with women whose careers and businesses fall under the lifestyle category or exist around what you look like.
+The world is oversaturated with women whose careers and businesses fall under the lifestyle category or exist around what you look like; few do it well.
 Why must I decorate my bedroom with perfection if perfection bores me?
 And, why have fashion choices gone from fun to peer pressure?
 We don’t need more people telling us what to wear to work.
 We need people who make us wonder, “What can we do at work?”
 My favorite feminist film characters as a young person were never found in movies where what you are wearing on tonight’s date is the primary storyline.
 Women from movies like the Alien series, Terminator’s Sarah Connor, Sandra Bullock in her mid-90’s action days, and other leading ladies made me believe women could have bold personalities ruling the world as they see fit.
 Today as an adult, I refuse to make stereotypical films now or in the future, animated or live action, because reinforcing the belief that the only value you have to add to this world is about what you look like and who you are dating is ridiculous.
 My tip is for everyone in every industry.
 You have the power right now to not be another one of many creating a business, career, and/or personal brand about superficiality.
 We don’t remember those who blend in.
 We remember those who stand out.
-Be the first to do something big involving your mind and talent.
+Be the first to do something big involving your intellect and talent.

 • Never say mean things about yourself on social media or when meeting others.
 A friend of mine used to say, “Half of what we joke about is true.”
 He called these things “half jokes.”
 I meet many people online and in person.
 Too many women tell me they are terrible actresses or “unattractive.”
 “Why do people hire me?”
 Too many men tell me they are untalented, ugly or stupid.
 You really mean what you are saying a little bit when you say these things.
 People who can hire you are going to see the second half of the joke, the negativity you mistakenly accept as your truth, and say, “Maybe he/she is right.
 We won’t hire this person.”
 When you make negative half jokes about yourself, you reinforce negative beliefs you should not have directly to yourself, creating a worse cycle.
 Don’t write on social media, “Hey!
 Here I am studying acting again because I suck.”
 People will believe you do—and you will never become good at it because you believe you can’t change.